Fatima: The Blood Spinners: Reception

-Writing for the The Comics Journal, Sean T. Collins praised the over-the-top nature and clean composition of the first issue, noting that "If you like comics about people getting shot in the head, it's literally impossible to find a better one".
+Writing for The Comics Journal, Sean T. Collins praised the over-the-top nature and clean composition of the first issue, noting that "If you like comics about people getting shot in the head, it's literally impossible to find a better one".

 Reviewing the collected edition for Broken Frontier, Tom Murphy praised the book's genre-shifting narrative, describing it as an "energetic and joyously uninhibited work".
 Writing for Paste, Hillary Brown felt the series was a "successful experiment".

 Collected editions

 The series has been collected into a single volume: